thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ### Summary

-The Angular 2 Animation engine and compiler does all the hard work of the preparing, managing, and running the animations.
+The Angular 2 Animation engine and compiler does all the hard work preparing, managing, and running the animations.
 Developers use the `@Component` metadata to declaratively define the component styles, templates, and [now] animations.
 And it is the component **template** that serves as the *bridge* to link the component instance state to the animation trigger property.